mrdk/mind/doc/streams.rst

 Streams
 =======

-Streams are an abstraction for the input from a source that produces data continuously.
-There is always one "current stream", with its address in `'instream`.
+A stream is an object that is an abstraction for the input from a source that produces data continuously.

 .. word:: >get	        ( stream -- addr ) |K|, "to-get"